ChrisKusi/ckk-laravel-paystack/README.md

 ## Documentation

-You'll find the documentation on [https://laravel-paystack.netlify.app](https://laravel-paystack.netlify.app).
+You'll find the documentation on [https://chriskusi-ckk-laravel-paystack.netlify.app](https://chriskusi-ckk-laravel-paystack.netlify.app) (to be set up).
+For now, refer to the original guide at [https://laravel-paystack.netlify.app](https://laravel-paystack.netlify.app) as a starting point.

 Find yourself stuck using the package?
 Found a bug?
-Do you have general questions or suggestions for improving the media library?
-Feel free to [create an issue on GitHub](https://github.com/iamolayemi/laravel-paystack/issues), we'll try to address it as soon as possible.
+Do you have general questions or suggestions for improving it?
+Feel free to [create an issue on GitHub](https://github.com/chriskusi/ckk-laravel-paystack/issues), and I’ll address it as soon as possible.

 ## Testing